The name Peverett came to England

 with the ancestors of the Peverett family in the Norman Conquest

 Early Origins of the Peverett family

 Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.
-He is listed in the Battle Abbey Roll.
-CITATION[CLOSE]

 It is claimed that William Peverell the Elder was allegedly the illegitimate son of William the Conqueror by a Saxon princess named Maud Ingelrica.
 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 CITATION[CLOSE]

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.
-The reason as to why this family seat was lost is not known.

 Early History of the Peverett family

-This web page shows only a small excerpt of our Peverett research.Another 288 words (21 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peverett research.Another 288 words (21 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverett History in all our PDF Extended History products and printed products wherever possible.